dubzzz/fast-check/documentation/Arbitraries.md

 > Iterables of commands
 >
 > Model based testing approach extends the power of property based testing to state machines.
-> It relies on commands or operations thta a user can run on the system.
+> It relies on commands or operations that a user can run on the system.
 Those commands define:
 > - pre-condition — confirm whether or not the command can be executed given the current context
 > - execution — update a simplified context or _model_ while updating and checking the _real_ system